History of Powerball in Timeline

 February 18, 2006: $365 Million Jackpot Won in Nebraska

-On February 18, 2006, a $365 million Powerball jackpot was won by one ticket in Nebraska, shared by eight meatpacking plant employees.
-The group chose the cash option of approximately $177.3 million before withholdings.
+On February 18, 2006, a $365 million Powerball jackpot was won by one ticket in Nebraska.
+The ticket was shared by eight people who worked at a meatpacking plant, and they chose the cash option of approximately $177.3 million.

-In 2006, MUSL replaced one of the 5x spaces on the Power Play wheel with a 10x space.
+In 2006, MUSL replaced one of the 5× spaces on the Power Play wheel with a 10×.

 In 2006, WMS Gaming released a range of slot machines under the Powerball brand name.